Program Details

 • August 22, 2023 – Second auction held

-Cap-and-trade program regulations
+Cap-and-trade program rules

-Amendments to the Petroleum Product Pricing Regulations allow the Utility and Review Board to apply the carbon price to gas and diesel.
+The Petroleum Product Pricing Regulations allow the Utility and Review Board to apply the carbon price to gas and diesel.

 Program participants